avvo/coding-style/README.md

     heroes.fetch(:supermann)
     ```

-* Introduce default values for hash keys via `Hash#fetch` as opposed to using custom logic.
+* Use `Hash#fetch` for default values as opposed to using custom logic.

    ```Ruby
    batman = { name: 'Bruce Wayne', is_evil: false }